We are now accepting applications for the 2026-2027 Academic Year! Submit your application here.

 Eligibility

 All currently enrolled undergraduate SVAD students are eligible to apply.
-Students may apply individually or as groups.

 All media taught in SVAD are considered appropriate for the Stormwater Collaborative Residency Program: drawing, painting, ceramics, jewelry, photography, printmaking, bookmaking, graphic design and illustration, filmmaking, digital/new media, performance, and 3D/sculpture.
 Keep in mind that the qualities of the studio space may limit the kind of work that can be produced on-site.
 Selected resident(s) wishing to work in ceramics will need to use McMaster facilities for wheel throwing, sculpting, and firing; the studio does not have special ventilation to accommodate the use of toxic chemicals indoors.
+Students should expect to be able to produce a minimum of 4-6 pieces over the course of the time they have at the residency.

 Support